-The rights, freedoms, and responsibilities inherent in the use of electronic information systems are rooted in the declaration of the Bard College Statement on Academic Freedom.
-Therefore, the College expects that the community of people who use electronic information resources will do nothing in that action that infringes upon the rights or safety of others on this campus or elsewhere and will not apply campus information systems in any fraudulent ways.
+The College expects that the community of people who use electronic information resources will do nothing in that action that infringes upon the rights or safety of others on this campus or elsewhere and will not apply campus information systems in any fraudulent ways.

 Thus, all users agree to the following:

 1. College computer facilities will not be used for activities that are in violation of campus, local, state, or federal rules and laws.
 This includes: